VirtualGab/Java-Sound-board/README.md

 -   The application supports only .wav audio files! (at the moment)

--   With the change I've commited on 9/9/25, you can speak with the same output as the VAD (so that you don't have to switch mics while playing the soundboard)
+-   With the change I've commited on 9/9/25, you can speak with the same output as the VAD (so that you don't have to switch mics while playing the soundboard).